 By Veronika Primm from Travel Geekery

-The Greeks built the theatre in the 3rd century BC for the purpose of hosting theatre and musical performances.
+The Greeks built the theater in the 3rd century BC for the purpose of hosting theatre and musical performances.
 Later, Romans modified it slightly by building on the existing structure, making it larger and adding some decorative elements.
 During the Roman times, games and gladiator battles took place here too.

 Nowadays, this amazing venue often plays host to an array of concerts and events.
 Even during a standard visit on a normal day, however, you’re going to be stunned by the magnificent views out over the Ionian Sea.
 On a clear day, you can even get a glimpse of Mount Etna.